-You do not have to complete this form per se, but you must provide certain information during the registration process that Companies House will then enter on the memorandum.
+You do not have to complete this form per se, but you must provide certain information during the registration process, which Companies House will then enter on the memorandum.
 A copy will be provided to you after incorporation.
-The memorandum will also be displayed on the central public register of companies.
+The memorandum will also be displayed on the public register of companies.

 Companies House provides online and postal incorporation services that take between 2-10 days to process.
 You do not need to post any physical paperwork if you use the online service, unless you are resubmitting an application that was rejected or you are asked to send additional documentation.

 To register a company by post, you will need to submit the following documents: